Once every few months we'll email you about site additions and cruising news - unless you unsubscribe, of course!

 Minorca has been developed more discreetly than the other islands; everything is on a smaller scale.

 Fornells (6/10).
 Fornells is a large, very well sheltered bay on the north coast, which has an extensive Posidonia area, prohibited for anchoring, but some excellent moorings.
-It's claim to fame lies within the village on the west side of the entrance, a cluster of rather expensive but very good seafood restaurants.
+It's claim to fame lies in the village on the west side of the entrance - a cluster of rather expensive but very good seafood restaurants.
 Top of the heap is 'Es Pla', favoured by royalty, judging by the pictures inside.
 Others are more reasonable in price.
 You'll need to book in many.
 Special dishes are 'llagosta' (lobster stew) and paella (both with big prices!), but many other more reasonably priced seafood options are available.
-Bob Jelfs runs his shore based sailing and windsurf centre, 'Minorca Sailing', from the more southern part of the bay.
+Bob Jelfs runs his shore-based sailing and windsurf centre, 'Minorca Sailing', from the more southern part of the bay.

 Cala de Addaya (8/10) on the east coast is virtually landlocked, well sheltered and quiet.
 The good quality small marina (with a tricky entrance by Mediterranean standards) is suitable for wintering ashore or afloat, although the town is dead in winter.
 Work on your own boat is permitted.
 Several UK residents base their boats here.

 The Calas (7/10).
 Along the south coast, there's a string of delightful narrow inlets with tiny sandy beaches, lovely anchorages.
 Some of them have no development at all.
 Try Cala Turqueta at the western end (pick of the bunch) or in SE try Binibeca for its beach and bar, and Alcaufar for a seafood platter at the beach hotel.
 Others, with varying levels of development, may have the inland ends buoyed off for swimmers in the summer.
 Don't manoeuvre inside the buoyed areas!